-Armed with the appropriate permits our trek commences at the beautiful lake city of Pokhara, from where we head out on the 1.5 hour drive to Nayapul.
+Armed with the appropriate permits our Annapurna Base Camp Trek commences at the beautiful lake city of Pokhara, from where we head out on the 1.5 hour drive to Nayapul.
 From there we set out on a picturesque hike through lush jungles and Gurung villages towards Ghorepani and the nearby outlook of Poon Hill, famous throughout the world for offering up one of the most glorious panoramic views of the Himalayas.

 The return journey offers a different and refreshing experience and along the way we’ll have the opportunity to avail ourselves of the invigorating hot springs at Jhinu Danda before making our way back to Pokhara.

-So if you’re up for a scenically spectacular and culturally diverse trekking experience that’s relatively easy and suitable to all ages, get in touch with us and see what we can arrange for this fascinating journey.
+So if you’re up for a scenically spectacular and culturally diverse trekking experience that’s relatively easy and suitable to all ages then Annapurna Base Camp Trek is the perfect destination for you.
+Please get in touch with us now and see what we can arrange for this fascinating journey.
 We think you’ll love it.

 Day 01: Welcome at Tribhuwan International Airport, Kathmandu and transfer to the Hotel.